Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 - For accessibility the navigation will change to a sidebar for mobile viewports.
 - A coherent visual display across all pages should be presented to the browser of the site.

+The membership application form's number of input fields will be kept to a minimum.
+This is to keep the applicant's experience as clear and concise as possible.
+The onus then is on the administrator to 'fill in the blanks' when needed.

 #### The information architecture

 Will be one of collections of data holding member details, another holding artwork details, another holding exhibition and another activity details.